Compendium solar spectrum formation: Introduction

 The third panel shows why J.W.\,Brault said in 1978 that the intensity at \CaII\ \HK\ was too low for his Kitt Peak Fourier Transform Spectrometer: a photon-counting wavenumber device (but we got the only center-limb \HK\ scans in the FTS archive).
 The last panel shows why high-energy astrophysicists plot $\lambda\,\!B_\lambda$ or $\nu\,\!B_\nu$.

-History; our eyesight was optimized in our aquatic past for the penetration of sunlight in sea water, as for giant squids whose eyes have similar but better design (\href{https://www.feynmanlectures.caltech.edu/I\_36.html\#Ch36-F10}{Feynman I Fig.\,36-10}) and might suit nighttime astronomers better.
+History; the spectral sensitivity of our eyesight was optimized in our aquatic past for the penetration of sunlight in sea water, as for giant squids whose giant eyes have similar but better design (\href{https://www.feynmanlectures.caltech.edu/I\_36.html\#Ch36-F10}{Feynman I Fig.\,36-10}) and might suit nighttime astronomers better.
 As early mammals ashore we became dichromats being nocturnal to hide from predating dinosaurs.
-After these were blasted into oblivion early hominids restored red-detecting cones to spot low-hanging fruit, giving us color-triangle vision (\href{https://www.feynmanlectures.caltech.edu/I\_35.html}{Feynman I Sect.\,35}) to appreciate Kodachrome Basin.}.
+After these were blasted into oblivion\footnote{The Chicxulub impact (66\,Myr ago) was likely so devastating because the soft sulfur-rich and feldspar-rich Yucatan limestone went pulverized up into the stratosphere causing global acid rain, global re-entry firestorms and long global winter (\cf\ \citeweb{https://pubs.geoscienceworld.org/jgs/article/doi/10.1144/jgs2021-055/609522/Meteorites-that-produce-K-feldspar-rich-ejecta} {2021JGS..055.....P}).
+So it goes.
+The equal-size but \href{https://robrutten.nl/Kayak_Manicouagan.html}{kayakable Manicouagan impact} (215\,Myr) without known mass extinction was into hard Precambrian Grenville gabbro rock with energy dissipation in fluidizing shock waves.} early hominids restored red-detecting cones to spot low-hanging fruit, giving us color-triangle vision (\href{https://www.feynmanlectures.caltech.edu/I\_35.html}{Feynman I Sect.\,35}) to appreciate Kodachrome Basin.}.

 NLW means that radiation received from the location we are studying is influenced by radiation at other wavelengths at that location.
 We do not suffer NLW because sunshine scattering around us is monochromatic (monofrequent): every detected photon still has the energy (frequency, color) with which it left the Sun.
-All solar Fraunhofer lines also reach our retinas unmolested (but disk-averaged and unnoticed\footnote{Even when you look at your beloveds although they get so richly adorned: 27500 colorful lines (not wrinkles) visible on their face!}).
+All solar Fraunhofer lines also reach our retinas unmolested (but disk-averaged and unnoticed\footnote{Not even when you look at your beloveds although they get so richly adorned: 27500 colorful lines (not wrinkles) resolvable on their face!}).
 We see the sky blue and the setting Sun red not because of underway color change but because Rayleigh scattering off molecules has higher probability at shorter wavelength.
 The green flash\footnote{My most beautiful was from the Neemach Mata temple in Udaipur.} combines that with larger refraction in the blue.

 NLT means that radiation received from the location we are studying is influenced by what happened there or thereabouts beforehand.
 We suffer outdoors NLT because our sunshine is eight minutes retarded -- but the same for all photons so we don't care.